UNC-Libraries/SCTS-Documentation/MARC-NACO-SNAC.md

       - When you export the record, it will automatically put the cat date as the current date.
 Then you have to change it back to what it was (if you're not sure, you can use the "created" date that appears at the top of the record)
     - Update the cat date in the internal note (“lls cat date 16 Feb, 2018”) - "x" for internal note
     - If there are older codes from a previous ILS, they can be deleted (the bottom of the summary should only include the collection call number and the cat date info)
-    - Add 599 LTIEXP - "y" for misc
+    - Add 599 RARE LTIEXP and 915 MARS RARE - "y" for misc
     - Save

 ### 7. Enter in stat sheet under OCLC enhance and Millennium edits sections